Cicero-Henrique/super-hero-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## Superhero API
+You will need an access token for API and you can get it on [SuperHero API](https://superheroapi.com/) .

 ## Development server

+Open your browser without security, to not block the CORS.
+Eg.: `"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --user-data-dir="C:/Chrome dev session" --disable-web-security`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.